jakop345/cloudron-box/docs/references/selfhosting.md

 work.

 * `--provider` is the name of your VPS provider.
 If the name is not on the list, simply choose `generic`.
+The `generic` provider mostly will work fine.
 If the Cloudron does not complete initialization, it may mean that we have to add some vendor specific quirks.
 Please open a [bug report](https://git.cloudron.io/cloudron/box/issues) in that case.